FailAcademy/learning/adp-vancouver/_slides/week-01/01-introducing-postgres.md

 GRANT ALL PRIVILEGES ON DATABASE <db-name> TO <db-user>;
 ```

-???

-- For the project, use 'boomtown' for the user, name, and password to make things simple to remember.
+- For the project, use 'boomtown' for the user, database name, and password to make things simple to remember.

 ---

 # More `psql` commands

-To list the databases we've created in the previous exercise use the following command from the psql shell:
+To list the databases we've created in the previous exercise use the following command from the `psql` shell:

 ```
 \l
 ```

-To list the new Postgres users we created use the following command from the psql shell:
+To list the new Postgres users we created use the following command from the `psql` shell:

 ```
 \du
 ```

 ---